eilvelia/tdl/README.md

 #### `tdl.configure(options: TDLibConfiguration) => void`

-Configure several parameters such as libtdjson name or verbosity level.
+Configure several parameters such as libtdjson filename or verbosity level.
 This function should be called before `tdl.createClient` or `tdl.execute`.

 The possible parameters are: